Kimberly Packard is an award-winning author of women’s fiction.

-When she isn’t writing, she can be found rollerblading, doing a poor imitation of yoga or curled up with a book.
+When she isn’t writing, she can be found running, getting her kitten out of awkward situations or curled up with a book.
 She resides in North Texas with her husband Colby, Oliver the cat and a 75-pound lap dog named Charlie.

 Her debut novel, Phoenix, was awarded as Best General Fiction of 2013 by the Texas Association of Authors.
 Other published works by Kimberly includes a Christmas novella, The Crazy Yates.
 The sequel to Phoenix, Pardon Falls, is due for release in January 2018 and the final book in the trilogy, Prospera Pass, in late 2018.

 Alright, alright … yeah, that’s the boring bio.
 Here’s what you really need to know:

 - I like dogs better than some people (some days, most people).